ShubhamKashyap007/PR-project/README.md

 ```

 # Citation
-X. Gong, W. Chen and J. Chen, "A Low-Rank Tensor Dictionary Learning Method for Hyperspectral Image Denoising," in IEEE Transactions on Signal Processing, vol. 68, pp. 1168-1180, 2020, doi: 10.1109/TSP.2020.2971441.
+Pattern Recognition Project: Saish Kajrolkar, Anand Kumar and Shubham Kashyap, M.Tech CSP IIT Indore.
+Original work on it is published by:- X. Gong, W. Chen and J. Chen, "A Low-Rank Tensor Dictionary Learning Method for Hyperspectral Image Denoising," in IEEE Transactions on Signal Processing, vol. 68, pp. 1168-1180, 2020, doi: 10.1109/TSP.2020.2971441.

 We would like to thank those researchers for making their codes and datasets publicly available.
-If you have any question, please feel free to contact me via: xiaogong@bjtu.edu.cn
+Also, it is to be noted that the credit to this work belongs to the original authors and we have used it only for the completion of our course mini project.